-Providing engaging and valuable training materials that users actually want to use.
+Providing engaging and valuable training materials that users want to use.

 But what’s in it for the users?

-Why should they bother investing their time in learning how to use Salesforce effectively?
+Why should they bother investing their time learning how to use Salesforce effectively?

-In addition, when your training material focuses on user experience, it can increase engagement and job satisfaction.
+In addition, when your training material focuses on user experience can increase engagement and job satisfaction.
 When users feel confident and comfortable with the platform, they are more likely to use it consistently and effectively.

-This not only benefits the individual user but also the company as a whole, as productivity and efficiency improvements.
+This benefits the individual user and the company as productivity and efficiency improve.